-The Financial Aid Office uses income and net worth to estimate how much students or families can afford to pay toward a college education.
+The Financial Aid Office uses information from your processed FAFSA application to estimate how much students or families can afford to pay toward a college education.
 The financial contribution that is to be made by a student or his/her family is determined by applying conventional estimating formulas that take into account their financial situation according to their FAFSA data and whether a student is independent or dependent.
 Definitions of these terms used for federal financial aid programs follow directly below.
 New York State financial aid programs use their own somewhat different and more detailed definitions.
 Daemen College's Financial Aid Office can clarify these definitions and eligibility requirements.